BBaysinger/bb-portfolio/docs/engineering-standards.md

 5. **Ambiguity rule** – “If requirements conflict or files are missing, stop and ask instead of guessing.”
 6. **Logging** – “Summarize long-running commands; don’t dump pages of logs unless requested.”

-Requests that omit any of the above should be considered incomplete; assistants must pause and ask for clarification.
+Requests that omit any of the above are incomplete.
+Assistants should pause and ask for clarification.

 ---